Biden, Adams, NYPD brass to discuss how to curb gun violence

 On Thursday, the president is also set to meet with local advocates in Queens involved in grassroots programs aimed at reducing gun violence.

-Since assuming office Biden’s presidential orders on gun violence have included directing federal regulators to draft new rules aimed at curbing the proliferation of ready-to-assemble guns known as ghost guns, and at making pistols converted into short-barreled rifles through the use of stabilizing braces subject to stricter rules that already govern semiautomatic weapons.
-Though the rules have been drafted by the Bureau of Alcohol Tobacco and Firearms they have yet to be implemented.
+Since Biden assumed office, his presidential orders on gun violence have included directing federal regulators to draft new rules aimed at curbing the proliferation of ready-to-assemble guns known as ghost guns, and at making pistols converted into short-barreled rifles through the use of stabilizing braces subject to stricter rules that already govern semiautomatic weapons.
+Though the rules have been drafted by the Bureau of Alcohol Tobacco and Firearms, they have yet to be implemented.

 Biden also ordered the creation of five Department of Justice-led strike forces focused on stopping the flow of firearms trafficked to New York, Chicago, Los Angeles, the San Francisco Bay Area and Washington, D.C.